Showing 1 - 1 OF 1

 Non-Availability - Before family members or retirees are admitted to a civilian hospital, or go for outpatient surgery, please contact the TRICARE office.
 A non-availability statement may be needed in order for TRICARE to pay for the inpatient stay or outpatient surgery.
 If admission is required, please contact the TRICARE office the next duty day for a non-availability statement.

 Days and Hours of Operation - The clinic is open Monday through Friday from 7:30 a.m. to 4:30 p.m.
-It is closed Saturdays and Sundays, holidays and goal days.
-The clinic is closed the first Thursday of each month for training.
+It is closed Saturdays and Sundays, and holidays.
 The pharmacy is open Monday through Friday from 7:30 a.m. to 4:30 p.m.

 Services Provided - The services provided by the Grand Forks AFB Clinic include: